ehealthsuisse/EPR-by-example/files/IdPRenew.md

 9    </Lifetime>
 10    <RequestedSecurityToken>
 11     <Assertion>
-12      <!-- Assertion returned by the IdP ommitted for brevity -->
+12      <!-- Assertion returned by the IdP omitted for brevity -->
 13     </Assertion>
 14    </RequestedSecurityToken>
 15    <RequestedAttachedReference>